NOC-OI/git-novice-old/_episodes/08-collab.md

 > ## Version History, Backup, and Version Control
 >
 > Some backup software can keep a history of the versions of your files.
 They also
-> allows you to recover specific versions.
+> allow you to recover specific versions.
 How is this functionality different from version control?
 > What are some of the benefits of using version control, Git and GitHub?
 {: .challenge}